Maxine Woodside: Radio and television

 Woodside started her career as a model for a boot company called Bobby Boots in Mexico.
 She then moved to the news programs within Televisa where she gave the weather forecast, next to news shows with hosts including Joaquín López-Dóriga, Ricardo Rocha, and Juan Ruiz Healy.
 She then joined the work group of Jacobo Zabludovsky where she developed entertainment and cultural TV capsules.

 In 1989 she joined Grupo Radio Formula as the main host of the radio program Todo para la Mujer, where she had as her first guest Yuri.
 There were several hurdles during the beginning of the program as Woodside was banned from Televisa, and therefore actors and signers from Televisa would not appear on her radio show.

 In 1997 she returns to Televisa with the TV program De Boca en Boca, focused on celebrity and entertainment news.
-Her co-hosts included Verónica Gallardo and Fabián Lavalle.
+Her co-hosts included Ana Maria Alvarado, Verónica Gallardo and Fabián Lavalle.

 In 2001 she hosted Trapitos al Sol, another TV program focused on celebrity and entertainment news.
 Her co-hosts included Juan José Origel, Horacio Villalobos, Alfonso Vera, and Esteban Arce.

 She has also appeared on the following TV programs: